 Why your dog will love this: There are trees galore!
 All dogs love trees for myriad reasons.

 This lovely inner-city walking trail is just under 13 miles in length.
 It is managed by a conservation trust that upholds the importance of preserving the city’s wildlife and heritage for future generations to enjoy.
 The path follows the course of the river with the occasional diversion, and it’s a worthwhile pursuit for seeing how gorgeous the city can be.
 There is even a visitor centre on the Water of Leith where you can learn about the places the trail passes through.
-It begins at Balerno and runs through the heart of the city intersecting with the Union Canal, and takes in the sights like Saughton Winter Gardens, Murrayfield Stadium, The Royal Botanical Gardens on its way to Leith Harbour and the Firth of Forth.
+It begins at Balerno and runs through the heart of the city intersecting with the Union Canal, and takes in the sights like Saughton Winter Gardens, Murrayfield Stadium, and The Royal Botanical Gardens on its way to Leith Harbour and the Firth of Forth.

 Why your dog will love it: There’s so much to see along the waterfront.